nvsmith/sticker-smash/README.md

 ## About The Project

-This is a tutorial project to learn about React Native using the Expo framework.
-See the [Source README](src-README.md) for the original documentation.
+This project is a hands-on exploration of React Native, built using the Expo framework as part of a tutorial.
+You can find the original documentation in the [Source README](src-README.md).

+The completed app, Sticker Smash, is an interactive photo-editing tool.
+Users can import photos from their device's library, enhance them with fun stickers, and customize the layout by dragging stickers to their desired position.
+Additionally, stickers can be resized with a simple double-tap or double-click, making the app intuitive and engaging to use.

+By completing this project, I deepened my understanding of React Native's capabilities for building mobile apps.

 <div align="center">